-I’ve written enough articles on thyroid health to fill an entire e-book: all about low T3 syndrome, five thyroid patterns that won’t show up on standard lab tests, the little-known cause of hypothyroidism, and the gut–thyroid connection.
+I’ve written enough articles on thyroid disorders to fill an entire eBook: all about low T3 syndrome, five thyroid patterns that won’t show up on standard lab tests, the little-known cause of hypothyroidism, and the gut–thyroid connection.

 Thyroid hormone regulates a great deal of metabolism, and virtually every cell in the body has a receptor for thyroid hormone.
 In a recent podcast, I mentioned poor thyroid function as one of the six underlying causes of high cholesterol.
 In this article, I’ll discuss exactly how your thyroid impacts lipid metabolism, cholesterol levels, and other risk factors for cardiovascular disease.
 First, though, a quick review of the major hormones involved.

 A Quick Review of Thyroid Physiology and Lab Panels

 The thyroid is a small butterfly-shaped gland that sits at the front of the neck.
 It receives a hormone signal from the pituitary and secretes other hormones into the bloodstream.
 You might be familiar with these hormones, which are included in a full thyroid panel: